-Goal 1: Preserve and enhance the visual and physical accessibility of significant natural resources having scenic and public recreational value, while also preserving and enhancing critical habitat for fish and wildlife.
+Goal 1: Preserve and enhance the visual and physical accessibility of significant natural resources having scenic and public recreational value.

 - 1.1 Integrate a balance of passive and active park and wildlife habitat areas throughout the City designed to serve the needs of all segments of the population. - 1.2 Incorporate elements of open space, parks and street trees into all City-sponsored projects in order to help create visual unity for the downtown and its neighborhoods. - 1.3 Ensure that organized open space is a part of all residential project designs. - 1.4 Ensure the historic, ecological, social, agricultural and recreational values of Tollgate Farm and Meadowbrook Farm are appropriately protected and enhanced through the implementation of the plans developed for those Parks.